barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply
-- Respect to Figure 1 and 2 we believe that Figure one represent more the physics while Figure 2 aims to explaining the model.
-Therefore we will opt to leave them.
+- With respect to Figures 1 and 2, we believe that Figure 1 represent more the physics while Figure 2 aims to explaining the model.
+Therefore we prefer to leave them.
-- Regarding Figure 3 and 7, we completely agree with the reviewer.
+- Regarding Figures 3 and 7, we agree with the reviewer.
 We removed Figure 7 and adapted Figure 3.
-- Figure 9 and 13 do not represent the same the same disposition of the proteins, to make this point clear we adapted the figures by adding the direction of the electric field.
+- Figures 9 and 13 do not represent the same arrangement of the proteins; to make this point clear we adapted the figures by adding the direction of the electric field.

 #### Modifications
 - We adapt Fig 3 and remove Fig 7.
-Changes made in e525375
+Changes made in commit [e525375](https://github.com/barbagroup/pygbe_lspr_paper/commit/e525375ae77105930f16eae96669f66052f3f227).
-- We add Electric field direction on display figures (old 9 and 13).
-Changes made in 8de6810
+- We add electric field direction on display figures (old 9 and 13).
+Changes made in [8de6810](https://github.com/barbagroup/pygbe_lspr_paper/commit/8de6810a815605e708353273abad023a49c08843).

 ### Comment 6